RafaeldeLimaThomaz/Habits-Schedule-Application/README.md

 ## Monitoring <br>

-Checking and unchecking accomplishments changes the progress bar, but remember, you are not allowed to cheat by checking or unchecking on past days. <br>
+Checking and unchecking accomplishments changes the progress bar, but remember, you are not allowed to cheat by checking or unchecking on past days. <br><br>

 <img src="https://github.com/RafaeldeLimaThomaz/Habits-Schedule-Application/blob/master/readme_assets/03.gif "  width="30%" height="30%" />